xHire/svobodneslovniky/en-cs/format.en.md

 | `[brit.]` | British    |
 | `[skot.]` | Scottish   |

-It is also possible to pinpoint, whether it is a plural:
+It is also possible to pinpoint whether it is a plural:

 |-------|-------------------------------|
 |-------|-------------------------------|